cnumr/best-practices/chapters/BP_097_en.md

 ### Example

-Nginx is known to be more performant than Apache.
+NGINX is known to be more performant than Apache.
 It can serve 2.1 times more requests per second than the latter.

 To go further: